 Configuring the Program

 Operating Start and End Date: the date the program started and ended (if applicable) (HMIS Data Elements 2.02).
+Before you can add an Operating End Date to the system, all clients must be exited on or before the Operating End Date.

 Cross Agency Services: see Configuring Cross Agency Services.